 Without going tint too much detail, let’s see what happens to the brain when you get strikes to the head.
 Our brains lie in our heads for a reason – the skull is the most protected space we have.
 Still, the hardness and structure of it is its’ own downfall, when it comes to TBIs.
 Namely, while you can’t affect the brain directly with a strike, the so-called contrecoup action does just as much damage.
 This refers to an injury to the brain on the opposite side of where trauma occurs. this happens simply because the brain rattles against the skull which is a very hard surface.
 So if you get punched in the face, the back of your brain will get trauma due to hitting the posterior side of your inner skull.
 You get the picture.

 A very important thing to remember is that repetitive TBI leads to CTE due to the cumulative effect of the impact.
-What this means is that every strike that lands on your head matter.
+What this means is that every strike that lands on your head matters.
 In fact, it is much more important how much you accumulate during training and sparring rather than how many times you’ve been knocked out.

 But what does any of this has to do with BJJ CTE symptoms?
 After all, it’s a grappling martial art, right?